sparrowstack/sparrow-starter/README.md

 		<img src="/images/logo.png" alt="Logo" width="419" height="128">
 	</a> -->
 	<h1>SparrowStarter</h1>
-	<p>A development repository to streamline building and running AI agents using the SparrowStack framework.</p>
+	<p>A starter template for building AI agents using the SparrowStack framework.</p>
 </div>

 <!-- TABLE OF CONTENTS -->